Add actions to a workflow

 After you've made changes, the workflow graph will automatically update.

-Using the Action menu
+Use the Action menu

 The Action menu is displayed at the top right corner of every action.
 Click the Action menu icon to save a copy of the action, disable the action, or delete the action.

-Saving a copy of an action
+Save a copy of an action

 Choose Save a copy… from the action menu to save a copy of the action and its current settings for reuse as a preconfigured action in a future workflow.
 This is useful for actions with many options such as Create InDesign Document and Export to EPUB.